qsu5/hw1fall17/README.md

 framework, known as `Test::Unit`, the test files would be under `test/`.)

+IMPORTANT NOTE:
+Before starting this assignment you will need to install the ruby rspec gem in you cloud9 environment.
+You can to this by entering the following command on the terminal:
+`gem install rspec`

-The "starter code" for this assignment is in `lib/ruby_intro.rb`; when you're all done, you can submit this single file to the ICON HW1 dropbox as follows:
+The starter code for the assignment is in `lib/ruby_intro.rb`.
+When you are done, you can submit this single file to the ICON HW1 dropbox as follows:
 1) in the Workspace menu along the left side of your Cloud9 window, right click on the lib/ruby_intro.rb file and select "download".
-This will download the file from Cloud9 to your local computer.
+This will download the file from Cloud9 to the "Downloads" folder on your local computer.
 2) Submit the downloaded file to the ICON HW1 dropbox.

 The files`spec/part[123]_spec.rb` contain RSpec tests for each of the three